omstuhler/semgram/README.md

 ## Example

-The first step in extracting semantinc motifs from text is to pass it through an annotation pipeline.
+The first step in extracting semantic motifs from text is to pass it through an annotation pipeline.
 You can do this by running `spacyr::spacy_parse()`.

 ```R
 text = "Emil chased the thief."